-This turn of affairs, however it happened, has left Hamlet in a state of incredulous, shocked disgust.
+However it happened, this turn of affairs has left young Hamlet incredulous, in a state of shocked disgust.
 He finds Claudius loathsome, a disgrace to the kingdom.
 He can barely contain his rage at his mother for having let herself be swayed to the side of a man so deplorable and disgusting.
 When he learns (from his father’s ghost) that his uncle had brought about his father’s death, he absorbs this disclosure as if it were something he might have known all along.
 As the son of the murdered king, he finds himself tasked with avenging the crime.

-But make no mistake: what Hamlet seeks is not public justice, and his cause serves no useful political purpose.
-The revenge he is tasked with is merely a private affair, familial score-setting.
-For Claudius (we must assume) is Denmark’s legitimate king.
-He may be a treacherous, unscrupulous thug.
+But make no mistake: Claudius is Denmark’s legitimate king.
+The revenge with which Hamlet is tasked is a private affair– familial score-setting, not public justice.
+His uncle may be a treacherous, unscrupulous thug.
 He might never have gotten his chance if he hadn’t committed a devious crime.
 But it wasn’t the crime that got Claudius his crown.
 He got elected.

 Hamlet generally seems to understand this.
 He never speaks of his uncle as a usurper, nor disputes the legitimacy of his title to rule.
 He accepts that Claudius is indeed Denmark’s king.
-And yet his lucidity on the matter does seem to have limits.
-He cannot help himself from cruelly berating, and baiting, his mother, merely for having married the man.
+Then again, he cannot help himself from cruelly berating, and baiting, his mother, merely for having married the man.
 He rails at her pointlessly, wildly imagining he might shame her into abandoning him.
 It never occurs to him that she might have had her reasons for marrying, now that his father is dead.
 This is painful to watch.

 There’s a reason why Hamlet so brutally and irrationally castigates his mother, as if she alone were responsible for Claudius’ ascendancy.
 It spares him the need to confront the hard truth – nowhere stated by anyone, but inscribed in the situation.
 It isn’t his mother who enabled Claudius’ rise.
 The brunt of the blame falls to Hamlet’s father, the previous king.
 We tend not to notice this.
 But it’s true.